Clover83/GamificationOfEvacuationDrills/README.md

 ### Developer notes
 Remember to initialize `Assets/Resources/creds.json` after cloning the project.
+The structure of the file should follow the field names of the APIKeys class.